alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2024/2024-09-12-duty-of-muslims-to-study-religion.md

 ---
+date: 2024-09-12
+group1: true
+hijri: Rabiul Awwal 09, 1446
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: "It is the duty of every Muslim to study his religion"
-hijri: "Rabiul Awwal 09, 1446"
-lang: en
-locale: en
-date: 2024-09-12
-category: [fatwas]
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 6575‏, Question 2"
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 6575‏, Question 2
-summary: "The Muslim has to learn such fundamental knowledge even if this requires traveling to another land if there is no one to teach him."
+summary: The Muslim has to learn such fundamental knowledge even if this requires traveling to another land if there is no one to teach him.
-group1: true
+title: It is the duty of every Muslim to study his religion
 ---

 ### Question: